 Alibaba Group (BABA) had strongly rewarded its shareholders in the years after its 2014 IPO.
-But things have changed dramatically in the past year, with shares of the tech giant down 46% in the past 12 months.
+But things have changed dramatically in the past two years, with shares of the tech giant down 64% in the past 12 months.

 Alibaba’s share price decline is consistent with a broader downturn in Chinese technology stocks.

-We’ve compiled a list of over 300 technology stocks complete with important investing metrics, such as price-to-earnings ratios and dividend yields, which you can access below:
+We’ve compiled a list of nearly 300 technology stocks complete with important investing metrics, such as price-to-earnings ratios and dividend yields, which you can access below: